primoashbee/webinar/README.md

  5. run `composer install`
  6. run `php artisan serve` (if you're not using apache server)

+##Don't forget to create .env file on the project root folder (.env)

 Try laragon!
 A must for developing PHP Applications (Laravel included) :)